What Are the Best Books to Learn Portuguese? Try These 14 on for Size!

 Apart from superb grammar explanations, vocabulary and notes on culture and language usage, this book does something very few others do: it allows you to choose the variety of Portuguese you want to learn, presenting the differences between peninsular Portuguese and Brazilian Portuguese side by side when necessary.

-I would say it could not get any better, but then you realize there is also an activity book with over 400 pages (actually, there are two activity books, one for each dialect!).
+I would say it could not get any better.
+But then—you realize there is also an activity book with two sections for each dialect, with over 400 pages!

-Now I can really say it does not get any better.
-Investing in this grammar book is definitely a wise choice since you will be able to go back to it even years after finishing it in order to polish your skills.
+Now, I can really say it does not get any better.
+Investing in this grammar book is definitely a wise choice as you can go back to it, even after years of finishing it to polish up your skills.

 “Ultimate Portuguese” is another great stand-alone Portuguese course that will allow you to go from zero to intermediate in just a few hundred pages.

-Like the previous book in this entry, “Ultimate Portuguese” shows both main varieties of Portuguese and explains their differences, although I have to admit that the Brazilian variety is a little bit favored over the mainland one.
+Like the previous book in this entry, “Ultimate Portuguese” shows both main varieties of Portuguese and explains their differences.
+Although I have to admit, the Brazilian variety seems a little bit favored over the mainland one.

-With this book, you will learn pronunciation, grammar rules and vocabulary, all in a very typical, language-course kind of way.
-If this makes you go “meh,” then let me tell you that there is also an option to buy a set of eight CDs as a companion to the book.
+With this book, you will learn pronunciation, grammar rules and vocabulary, all in a very typical, language-course way.
+If this makes you go “meh,” know there is also an option to buy a set of eight CDs as a companion to the book.

-The CDs are divided into two groups: the “Listen at Home” one and the “Listen on the Go” one.
+The CDs are divided into two groups: “Listen at Home” and “Listen on the Go”.
 Use the “Listen at Home” CDs when you are at home and able to work with your “Ultimate Portuguese” book.
-Use the “Listen on the Go” ones when commuting, at work, during a break, at the beach… or whenever you do not feel like holding a book in your hands.
+Bring along the “Listen on the Go” set when commuting, at work, during a break, at the beach… or whenever you do not feel like holding a book in your hands.

-If you are a seasoned language learner, you already know Routledge is one of the best publishers out there, especially when it comes to their essential language grammars.
+If you are a seasoned language learner, you already know Routledge is one of the best publishers out there, especially when it comes to their essential language grammar guides.

-This book focuses on the mainland and African varieties of Portuguese, but it goes so in-depth in its grammar explanations that even a person trying to learn the Brazilian variety can benefit from it if they accompany it with some Brazilian speaking and listening resources.
+This book focuses on the mainland and African varieties of Portuguese, but it goes so in-depth in its grammar explanations.
+So much so, that even a person trying to learn the Brazilian variety can benefit from it if they accompany it with some Brazilian speaking and listening resources.

 This essential grammar focuses on grammar and usage above all things.
 It offers thousands of examples with translations that can be used as a basis to create new examples, and it focuses on the language actually used by native speakers.

-It is worth mentioning that it includes a section on verbs and pronouns and another one on Portuguese syntax for those nerds who want to know even more.
+It is worth mentioning that it includes a section on verbs and pronouns —and another one on Portuguese syntax for those who are hungry to learn more.

 All in all, this is a great option if you want real examples that show grammar in context, love short and easy-to-grasp grammar explanations and do not mind the European-oriented scent of the book.